 If you're looking for just one pastry street in Paris, most Parisians with a sweet tooth will guide you to Rue du Bac - also known as Paris Pastry Street.
 Situated on Paris's Left Bank (Rive Gauche) in the 7th Arrondissement, it has been a shopping street for centuries.

-Starting from the metro stop of Rue du Bac (line 12), let me take you with me down pastry street.
-If you're starting at the other end from Metro Sèvres-Babylone (line 10/12), work your way up from the bottom of this post from Bon Marché's La Grande Épicerie.
+We'll discover the pastry part of this street starting from the metro stop of Rue du Bac (line 12).
+If you're starting at the other end from Metro Sèvres-Babylone (line 10/12), start from the bottom of this post from La Grande Épicerie.

 Chapon (et la Chocolaterie du Bac)